-To access content on Tableau Server or Tableau Online, sign in via Tableau Desktop or a web browser.
+To access content on Tableau Server or Tableau Cloud, sign in via Tableau Desktop or a web browser.

 Note: If you sign in via a web browser, it must be configured to allow first-party cookies.

 In Tableau Desktop, select Server > Sign In.
 Enter the name or address of your Tableau server, and then click Connect.